Blog-Reference and Blog-Reference

 This elementary syllogism is conceptually defective because Keynes never came to grips with profit: “His Collected Writings show that he wrestled to solve the Profit Puzzle up till the semi-final versions of his GT but in the end he gave up and discarded the draft chapter dealing with it.”
 (Tómasson et al.)

-So, whenever anybody says “I apply a variant of IS-LM” they are one of:
+So, whenever anybody says “I apply a variant of IS-LM” they are one of these folks

-1. Taking provably false macro axioms as formal foundations.
+1. Taking provably false macroeconomic axioms as formal foundations.

-2. Not knowing what profit, i.e. the pivotal economic magnitude, is.
+2. Not knowing what profit, i.e. the foundational economic magnitude, is.

 #2 For details of the big picture see cross-references Refutation of I=S